tari-project/tari/buildtools/build-notes.md

-## Build Notes we don't want to loose?
+## Build Notes we don't want to lose?

 Build options:
  - Native